 The main decision a buyer must make when purchasing a used French horn is between a single horn and a double horn.
 Single horns are generally less expensive, but a double horn can be found for a reasonable price if purchased used.
 Single French horns have three valves and are available in F or B flat keys.
 Double horns, on the other hand, can be played in both the F and B flat keys.
 Most players will eventually progress to a double horn, but single horns are easier for children to handle and operate.

-The bell and first branch of the French horn have a significant impact on the tone produced the instrument.
+The bell and first branch of the French horn have a significant impact on the tone produced by the instrument.
 When purchasing a used French horn, it is critical to determine the material used for the instrument’s mouthpiece.
 Yellow brass is the most commonly used material, as it produces a bright tone and a full sound.
-A rose brass or silver and nickel bell may be preferred more advanced players.
+A rose brass or silver and nickel bell may be preferred by more advanced players.
 Professional instruments use silver or nickel for a more complex tone, while intermediate instruments use rose brass for a slightly warmer tone.